MicrosoftDocs/win32-pr.pt-br/desktop-src/Tapi/linecallparamflags--constants.md

 ## <a name="remarks"></a>Comentários

-Sem extensibilidade.
+Nenhuma extensibilidade.
 Todos os 32 bits são reservados.

 ## <a name="requirements"></a>Requisitos